Murder in the Mews: Murder in the Mews

 Miss Plenderleith proves to have an impeccable alibi for the time of the death, and Poirot and Japp interview Charles Laverton-West.
 He is stunned to find out that a murder investigation is taking place and admits that he himself has no sound alibi.
-They also try to see Major Eustace and hear that he has gone off to play golf.
+When trying to reach Miss Plenderleith by phone, Japp and Poirot hear that she has gone off to play golf.
 The mention of this suddenly makes Poirot see everything clearly.
-Managing to get hold of Eustace later, they notice that he smokes a brand of Turkish cigarette whose stubs were found in the mews house, even though Mrs Allen smoked a different kind.
+Managing to get hold of Eustace, they notice that he smokes a brand of Turkish cigarette whose stubs were found in the mews house, even though Mrs Allen smoked a different kind.
 They also prove that he wore a set of cufflinks, a damaged part of which was found in the room where Mrs Allen died, and Japp arrests him for murder.

 On a pretext, Poirot makes Japp call at the mews house.
 While they are there, Poirot sneaks another look at the cupboard under the stairs and sees that the attaché-case is gone.
 As Miss Plenderleith has just come back from playing golf at Wentworth, they go there and learn that she was seen on the links with the case.
 Later investigations show that she was seen to throw the item in the lake there.
 The police retrieve it but find nothing in it.
 Poirot asks Japp and Miss Plenderleith to call at his flat, and they tell her of Eustace's arrest.
 Poirot then tells her of his real conclusions.
 From clues concerning missing blotting paper, Poirot deduces that Mrs Allen had written a letter just before she died, which, if she killed herself, would indicate a suicide note.
 He postulates that Miss Plenderleith came home, found her friend dead, driven to kill herself by the actions of her blackmailer, and was determined to avenge her – this wasn't a murder made to look like suicide but a suicide made to look like murder, thereby entrapping the blackmailer.
 Miss Plenderleith placed the gun in Mrs Allen's right hand, even though she was left-handed, and the purpose of her trip to Wentworth was to hide there the dead lady's golf clubs – left-handed clubs, the attaché-case being a red herring to put the police off the trail.
 Convinced by Poirot that Major Eustace will be imprisoned for his other crimes, she agrees to tell the truth and save the man from the gallows.